quentin-mckay/StudyLog/2018-2-April-June.md

   - wrote the Dad Joke 3000 project in python and in node
     - python version used packages [pyfiglet, termcolor, requests]
     - node version used packages [figlet, chalk, lodash, axios]

+# May 23
+- Python Bootcamp OOP Introduction